courtneyhiatt/stat386-projects/_posts/2022-10-19-webscrape.md

 ### Step 0: Is this legal??

 Although webscraping is completely legal, some websites ask that you don't scrape certain things (or at all).
-Luckily for us, our friend on github has licensing for their scraper, allowing us to scrape
+Looking at their <a href="https://www.ratemyprofessors.com/terms-of-use">Terms of Use</a>, Rate My Professor says: *"The Site is to be used solely for your noncommercial, non-exclusive, non-assignable, non-transferable and limited personal use and for no other purposes."* Because I'm not getting paid to analyze this data and my extent of use does not go beyond the scope of my data science class, I think it's okay to scrape.
+However, I did email them for written consent, but they haven't gotten back to me yet at the time of writing this post.

 ### Step 1: Getting Started in Python